KILTprotocol/spec-ext-credential-api/readme.md

 Third-party code tampering with these calls is pointless:
 - modifying the `dAppIdentity` will be detected by Well Known DID Configuration checks
-- modifying the nonce will be detected by the dApp backend
+- modifying the `challenge` will be detected by the dApp backend
-- replaying responses from other valid identities will result in a `signedNonce` mismatch
+- replaying responses from other valid identities will result in a `signedChallenge` mismatch
 - pretending to be the extension will fail on the next step:
   MitM will not be able to sign the message sent to the extension with a DID that matches the origin.